 (Reuters) - Here is a timeline of events in the phone-hacking scandal since it emerged on July 4 that murdered schoolgirl, Milly Dowler's, phone was hacked.

-The ensuing outrage prompted News Corp to close the 168-year-old Sunday tabloid News of the World and drop a $12 billion plan to take full control of pay TV operator BSkyB.
+The ensuing outrage prompted News Corp to close the 168-year-old News of the World and drop a $12 billion plan to take full control of pay TV operator BSkyB.

-July 4 - A lawyer for Milly Dowler's family says he learned from police her voicemail messages had been hacked, possibly by a News of the World investigator.
-The hacker had deleted messages on the phone, raising false hopes Dowler could still be alive.
-Police later say they also contacted the parents of two 10-year-old girls killed in the town of Soham in 2002.
+July 4 - A lawyer for the family of Dowler, murdered in 2002, says he learned from police that her voicemail messages had been hacked, possibly by a News of the World investigator, while missing, deleting messages and raising false hopes she could be alive.
+Police later say they have contacted the parents of two 10-year-old girls killed in the town of Soham in 2002.